lumidee007/PowerBI-Projects/Competitor Sales Analysis/README.md

 ## Objective:

-Develop a solution to focus not only on the company's performance internally on how well their products sell but also analyze other top competitors' sales and how well they are performing against the other competitors' products from 2019 to 2021.
+Develop a solution that evaluates the company's internal performance by analyzing product sales and compares it with the sales of top competitors, assessing how these competitors perform against each other from 2019 to 2021.

 ## Power BI Concepts applied: